 There is no special way or new metric you should be using to understand the impact of design.
 Organisations should be looking at the relevant key metrics for them and understanding how things moved after changing the way you approached product design, development and delivery.

 As an example, online sign-up journeys represent the most profitable end user experiences on the SSE Energy website.
 So when the energy company came to us looking to improve design output and change the way it delivers digital products, it was clear that boosting conversion for these sign-up journeys was a valuable way to measure the business impact of design.

-Our engagement continues to demonstrate the value of experience design and, by redesigning these core user journeys with usability in mind, we secured a 200% conversion rise in online sign-ups.
+Our engagement is helping to demonstrate the value of experience design and, by redesigning these core journeys with usability in mind, we secured a 200% conversion rise in online sign-ups.